magicbell/magicbell-js/packages/magicbell/README.md

 # MagicBell Node.js Library

 This package provides a convenient interface to query the [MagicBell](https://magicbell.com) API.
-Note that as some methods depend on your secret key, this SDK is not to be used in browsers.
+Note that some methods depend on your secret key, those methods are not to be used in browsers, as your secret key must be kept secret.

 ## Requirements